vuxcode/pr1-project-Josefin-animation/bug-list.md

 11. The intro confirm boxes appear even though the textbox is left empty, not what i want for obvious reasons.

 12. <!--the intro text built into the confirm button function isnet appearng->
-13. similar problem but now its only the else if part that isnt working.
+13. <!--similar problem but now its only the else if part that isnt working. the one thats suposed to prompt the user to input a name if they havent already.-->

+14. the pink button works but only for the else if at the end, the rest are left unused

 # Fixed Bug List